63rd Infantry Division "Cirene": World War I

 The division's lineage begins with the Brigade "Liguria" established in preparation for Italy's entry into World War I in Genova on 1 March 1915.
 The brigade consisted of the 157th and 158th infantry regiments, which were manned by reservists from Liguria.
-The brigade fought on the Italian front and for their conduct the brigade's two infantry regiments were awarded Italy's highest military honor, the Gold Medal of Military Valour.
-After the war the regiments raised during the war were dissolved, with the exception of those, who had been awarded a Gold Medal of Military Valour.
+The brigade fought on the Italian front and for their conduct the brigade's two infantry regiments were awarded Italy's highest military honor, the Gold Medal of Military Valor.
+After the war the regiments raised during the war were dissolved, with the exception of those, who had been awarded a Gold Medal of Military Valor.

 On 6 November 1926 the brigade command and the 158th Infantry Regiment were disbanded, while the 157th Infantry Regiment "Liguria" was transferred to the XVIII Infantry Brigade.

 On 1 October 1937 the 63rd Infantry Division "Cirene" was established in Benghazi in Libya with the 225th Infantry Regiment "Arezzo" from the 24th Infantry Division "Gran Sasso".
 The same month the 157th Infantry Regiment "Liguria" left the 18th Infantry Division "Metauro" and was transferred to Libya to join the Cirene.
 The same year the 44th Artillery Regiment was revived in Italy and then transferred to Libya to join the division.
 On 1 March 1938 the 225th Infantry Regiment "Arezzo" was renamed 158th Infantry Regiment "Liguria".

 The division's major units were: